 Our Stories Matter

-This may seem like an obvious statement for me, someone who has loved and made a living creating stories.
+This may seem like an obvious statement for me.
+After all I am someone who has loved and made a living creating stories.
 Early on, I believed the stories we tell functioned as vehicles to explore lives beyond our own.
-They illuminate parts of the past to be re-examined and offer suggestions of what the future might bring.
+They could illuminate parts of the past to be re-examined and offer suggestions of what the future might bring.
 I merrily went about creating my stories in songs, films/TV, interactive entertainment and documentaries and that seemed like enough.

 However, as I got some years behind me, I came to realize that our stories are much more than that.
 And that interested me deeply.
 They can shape our economic, political, social, technological, cultural and spiritual choices.
 They can communicate our thoughts, feelings, dreams and actions to others.
 They can re-imagine the road ahead.

 So, in that moment I began dedicating to myself to re-imagining what is possible going forward through the stories I was telling myself as part of the collective story that was unfolding in the culture.
-The good news was if I didn’t like the conditions of my life or the world I lived in... the first step to changing that was to make some contribution to changing the narrative that drove me as a part of what was unfolding.
+The good news was if I didn’t like the conditions of my life or the world I lived in... the first step to changing that was to make some attempt to change the narrative that was driving me as a part of what was unfolding.

-As our intelligence has advanced, we have come to understand that the planets resources are finite and at the moment we are going through another period where the wealth that we create is being consolidated in fewer and fewer hands.
-If you pay attention to the stories of history, it hasn’t turned out well for anyone, whenever this has happened.
+As our intelligence has advanced, we have come to understand that the planets resources are finite.
+We are also going through another period where the wealth that we create is being consolidated in fewer and fewer hands.
+If you pay attention to the stories of history, whenever this has happened before, it hasn’t turned out well for anyone,

-As you think and feel into what you want to be and do, I am going to suggest that you examine the stories you tell yourself to support your view of what is possible in any given moment.
+As you think and feel into what you want to be and do, I am going to suggest that you examine the stories you tell yourself that influence your view of what is possible in any given moment.
 As I have already said… if you don’t like the way your story is unfolding, change it.
 It is spirits gift to all of us.